On the affine invariant of simple hypersemitoric systems: Preliminaries

-A singular point $p\in M$ of rank zero of an integrable system $(M,\omega,F=(f_1,...,f_n))$ is \textbf{non-degenerate} if the Hessians $d^2f_1(p),...,d^2f_n(p)$ span a Cartan subalgebra of the Lie algebra of quadratic forms on $T_pM$.
-In Section \ref{s.nondegeneratefour} this is reformulated for $4$-dimensional symplectic manifolds in terms of linear algebra.
-We refer to Bolsinov \& Fomenko \cite{bolsinov2004integrable} for the precise definition of nondegenerate points of higher rank (see also Section \ref{s.nondegeneratefour} for the special case where $\dim(M)=4$).
+A singular point $p\in M$ of rank zero of an integrable system $(M,\omega,F=(f_1,\dots,f_n))$ is \textbf{nondegenerate} if the corresponding Hessians $d^2f_1(p), \dots, d^2f_n(p)$ span a Cartan subalgebra of the Lie algebra of quadratic forms on $T_pM$.
+We refer to Bolsinov \& Fomenko \cite{bolsinov2004integrable} for the general definition of nondegenerate points of higher rank, and to Section ~\ref{s.nondegeneratefour} for the special case $\dim M = 4$.